igorwaw/web-advent/content/2015/06-lights/index.md

 ## Part 1

 We've got 1 million lights in a 1000x1000 grid and instructions to turn on/turn off/toggle some lights.
-The puzzle only requires to count how many lights are on, but I couldn't resist the temptation to add visualization.
+The puzzle only requires to count how many lights are on, but I couldn't resist the temptation to add visualisation.
 I used Pygame library, or rather a very small subset of it: drawing rectangles, drawing single pixels, waiting for event (just one - quit) and delay.

 ![screenshot](2015day6.png)

-Light grid is stored in a 2D array, initialized with zeroes using nested comprehensions: `lights = [[0 for _ in range(WIDTH)] for _ in range(HEIGHT)]`.
+Light grid is stored in a 2D array, initialised with zeroes using nested comprehensions: `lights = [[0 for _ in range(WIDTH)] for _ in range(HEIGHT)]`.
 Another notable thing is how I counted the lights: `lit=sum(map(sum,lights))`.
 The inner function `map(sum,lights)` returns a list containing sums of each row, and the outer sum just sums it.

 Input processing is very simple this time, splitting on space or comma was all that was needed: `elems=re.split(r'\s|,', cmd)`.
 Then I call a command rect_on or rect_off which sets some elements to 0 or 1 using nested loops and also calls a pygame function to draw rectangle; rect_toggle is similar but needs to work on single pixels.
 Some might say that using loops here is non-pythonic and I should have used list comprehension.
 In my opinion comprehension for 2D arrays is not very readable.
-It's faster, but I needed to slow down the code for visualization anyway.
+It's faster, but I needed to slow down the code for visualisation anyway.

 ## New Python feature: walrus operator

 **Walrus operator :=** was introduced in Python 3.7.
 A common source of frustration for C programmers is mistaking comparison with assignment: `if (i=5)` assigns the value and is probably not what the developer intended.
 However, `if ( i=some_function() )` is likely valid, it both assigns the value and checks if it's true.
-Python, like many modern languages, initialy solved the problem by separating those operations.
+Python, like many modern languages, initially solved the problem by separating those operations.
 Which means I would have to do:

 ```python